What’s the difference between a charity and a non-profit?

-According to the Charity Commission for England and Wales, a charity is an organisation that is established for charity purposes and falls under the jurisdiction of High Court charity law.
+According to the Charity Commission for England and Wales (external link), a charity is an organisation that is established for charitable purposes and falls under the jurisdiction of High Court charity law.
 It must also provide a public benefit, either generally or to a sufficient section of the public.

 Normally, if your charity income exceeds £5,000 a year, you must register with the Charity Commission (England and Wales).
 If your organisation has a mixture of charitable and non-charitable purposes, however, you will not meet the legal definition of a charity.

 In Scotland, the definition is worded slightly differently but is essentially the same.
 The Scottish Charity Regulator OSCR (external link) states that an organisation needs to meet what is known as the charity test: it must be used exclusively for charitable purposes which benefit the public.

 What is a non-profit organisation?